MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 Often you want to be able to query for only those resources that meet a specific condition.

-The `list` command has built-in support that makes it easy to filter resources by ResourceGroup name.
+The `list` command has built-in support that makes it easy to filter resources by Resource Group name.
 For example, you can pass either a `--ResourceGroup` or `-g` parameter to a `list` command to only retrieve those resources within a specific resource group:

 ```azurecli